Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: Abstract

 \section{Abstract}

-In this article, we propose a method for solving the trust-region subproblem when a limited-memory symmetric rank-one matrix is used in place of the true Hessian matrix.
-The method takes advantage of two shape-changing norms to decompose the trust-region subproblem into two separate problems, one of which has a closed-form solution and the other one is easy to solve.
-Sufficient conditions for global solutions to both subproblems are given.
-The proposed solver makes use of the structure of limited-memory symmetric rank-one matrices to find solutions that satisfy these optimality conditions.
-Solutions to the trust-region subproblem are computed to high-accuracy even in the so-called ``hard case''.
+We present a MATLAB implementation of the symmetric rank-one (SC-SR1) method that solves trust-region subproblems when a limited-memory symmetric rank-one (L-SR1) matrix is used in place of the true Hessian matrix, which can be used for large-scale optimization.
+The method takes advantage of two shape-changing norms~\cite{BYuan02,Burdakov2016} to decompose the trust-region subproblem into two separate problems.
+Using one of the proposed norms, the resulting subproblems have closed-form solutions.
+Meanwhile, using the other proposed norm, one of the resulting subproblems has a closed-form solution while the other is easily solvable using techniques that exploit the structure of L-SR1 matrices.
+Numerical results suggest that the SC-SR1 method is able to solve trust-region subproblems to high accuracy even in the so-called ``hard case''. { When integrated into a trust-region algorithm, extensive numerical experiments suggest that the proposed algorithms perform well, when compared with widely used solvers, such as truncated CG.}